 ♥ We only accept checks or money orders made payable to: CDA #2625 Cash Cards, from patrons who have a completed Participation Agreement on file.
 Cash is not accepted.

 ♥ If this is your first time purchasing, please remember to include your completed Participation Agreement (form below).
-This Program can benefit these Catholic Daughters of the Americas Courts: Prince Gallitzin #2625; Joan of Arc #716; Seven Dolars #2645; and, the PA State!
+This Program can benefit Court Prince Gallitzin #2625 and the PA State Court!

 ♥ Visit Great Lakes Scrip Center for current participating retailers, current values, rebates, bonus rebates, and guidelines.

 Updated December 6, 2014: Participation Agreement

 Updated December 1, 2014: Order Form